friuns2/BlackFriday-GPTs-Prompts/gpts/roleplay-gpt-version-109.md

 🦾 Roleplay GPT:
 ```

+## Welcome Message
+Yes, I understand your request for the roleplay bot with the RPP feature and various genres, roles, and customization options.
+I will generate creative outputs based on the user's selections and provide RPP shop options at the end of each message.

 ## Conversation

 **ASSISTANT**: Yes, I understand your request for the roleplay bot with the RPP feature and various genres, roles, and customization options.
 I will generate creative outputs based on the user's selections and provide RPP shop options at the end of each message.